American Journal of Physics®

 - Main body, divided into sections and subsections as appropriate

-To allow two-way anonymous review, you should omit author name(s) and affiliation(s) from your initially submitted manuscript.
-(You must still provide this information to the editor, via the manuscript submission form.)
+To allow two-way anonymous review, you should omit author name(s), affiliation(s), and acknowledgements from your initially submitted manuscript.
+(You will still provide this information to the editor, via the manuscript submission form.)
 If and when your manuscript is conditionally accepted, be sure to include name(s) and affiliation(s) in your editable manuscript file.
+Changes to citations may also be necessary, but the submitted paper should allow reviewers to access all necessary information; please read here for more details.

 You may choose to have your Chinese, Japanese, or Korean names published in your own language alongside the English versions in the author list.
-For further information, please see AIPP’s guidelines for Chinese, Japanese, or Korean names below.
+For further information, please see AIPP’s guidelines for Chinese, Japanese, or Korean names.

 Abstracts must be self-contained.
 They may not contain references to endnotes.